-We will study the cells that are located within the periosteum (exterior surface of bone).
-Using lineage tracing, we will be able to identify and track cell populations within the periosteum.
-We will also examine how these cells respond to a known anabolic therapy leading to the development of wider bones, which leads to improved bone strength.
-By studying the cells and molecular mechanisms involved, we may identify novel targets and pathways that may be used in the future to improve bone strength.
+New targeted therapies are needed to improve bone strength.
+This project will study the cells that are located within the periosteum (exterior surface of cortical bone), using lineage tracing (genetically-introduced fluorescent labels), to identify and track periosteal cell populations.
+We will test how these cells respond to a known treatment that stimulates bone growth.
+By studying the cells and molecular mechanisms involved, we hope to identify novel targets and pathways that may be used in the future to improve bone strength.

 Durther information about this project can also be provided by [email protected]

 Prof Natalie Sims

 Bone cell biology & disease